haoyuddd/personal-web-2023/README.md

 	Combined with
 	Template Future Imperfect

-Free for personal and commercial use under the CCA 3.0 license (html5up.net/license)
+Free for personal and commercial use under the Creative Commons Attribution 3.0 license (html5up.net/license)

 Credits: